 Finding Plastic Straw Alternatives

-The good news is that many firms are beginning to turn the tide on plastic straws:
+The good news is that many companies are beginning to turn the tide on plastic straws.

 - When ordering a beverage at a restaurant, say “no straw please.”